koenw/fullstack-hello/README.md

 instead handled by a separate very simple *mgmt* container.
 Place your migrations in `datasets/<dataset>/init.sql`, making sure to keep everything idempotent.

-### Development environment

-This project uses the [just](https://github.com/casey/just) command runner to run project specific commands.
-See the excellent upstream docs on how to install *just*.
-[Nix](https://nixos.org/) users can use the `./just` wrapper and don't have to worry about dependencies.

-Run `just -l` to get an overview of available commands/tasks.

-#### Dependencies

-Nix users can use `nix-shell` to get a development shell with all dependencies available.
-Having said that, the list of development dependencies is quite manageable:

-* [just](https://github.com/casey/just) as a command runner
-* nodejs for npx
-* openapi-generator if you need to generate or update the api client
-* docker-compose to run everything locally
-* docker to build, tag and push images